egy1st/tarteel/how to.md

 pip freeze -r requirements.txt

-# How to run flask
+# How to run flask in dev mode using gunicorn
 flask run

+# How to run flask in prod mode using waitress
+waitress-serve --host 127.0.0.1 app:app

 # How to heroku